What is niacin?

 Severe niacin deficiency can cause a potentially fatal disease called pellagra.
 If left untreated, it can cause:

 The treatment for vitamin B-3 deficiency is taking more B-3.
 This can be done through diet or by taking pills.
-The recommended daily intake for most people is about 20 milligrams (mg).
+The recommended daily intake for most people

 Two of the most common brain chemicals involved with depression are dopamine and serotonin.
 These chemicals, called neurotransmitters, regulate mood.
 Serotonin deficiency can lead to depression.
 This is why antidepressants known as SSRIs (selective serotonin reuptake inhibitors) are so effective at treating depression.